kandoh-gmbh/typo3-ext-videos/README.md

 ## What does it do?

-* It adds fields to the metadata: poster image, tracks
+* It adds fields to the metadata: poster image, aspect ratio, tracks
 * It enhances the VideoTagRenderer
 * It uses the video.js player to show playlists